 The District is committed to creating and maintaining an environment which is free from discrimination and harassment.
 Sexual harassment is one form of workplace discrimination.
-This policy addresses sexual harassment in the workplace.
+This policy addresses sexual discrimination, including sexual harassment, in the workplace.
 It is just one component of the District's overall commitment to maintaining a discrimination and harassment-free educational and work environment.

-Sexual harassment is a form of employee misconduct, a violation of District policy, and unlawful.
-Employees of every level who engage in sexual harassment, including supervisory personnel who engage in sexual harassment, who knowingly allow such behavior to continue, or fail to report suspected sexual harassment will be subject to remedial and/or disciplinary action by the District.
+Sexual discrimination, including sexual harassment, is a form of employee misconduct, a violation of District policy, and unlawful.
+Employees of every level who engage in sexual discrimination, including supervisory personnel who engage in sexual harassment, who knowingly allow such behavior to continue, or fail to report suspected sexual harassment will be subject to remedial and/or disciplinary action by the District.
 Sexual harassment may also subject the District to liability for harm to targets of sexual harassment.
 Harassers may also be individually subject to liability.

-The District adopts this policy as part of its effort to provide for the prompt and equitable resolution of complaints of sexual harassment in the workplace.
-The District will promptly respond to reports of sexual harassment in the workplace, ensure that all investigations are conducted within a reasonably prompt time frame and under a predictable fair grievance process that provides due process protections, and impose disciplinary measures and implement remedies when warranted.
+This policy is part of the district's effort to provide for the prompt and equitable resolution of complaints of sexual discrimination, including sexual harassment, in the workplace.
+The District will promptly respond to reports of sexual harassment in the workplace, ensure that all investigations are conducted within a reasonably prompt time frame and under a predictable fair grievance process that provides due process protections, imposes disciplinary measures and implements remedies when warranted.